eloquent/precis-js/README.md

 The introduction of Unicode usernames and passwords comes with its own set of challenges, especially in terms of security and usability.
-Spotify faced many of these challenges when they decided to implement Unicode usernames, and the article "[Creative usernames and Spotify account hijacking]" does a good job explaining the scope of the problem.
+Spotify faced many of these challenges when they decided to implement Unicode usernames, and the article [Creative usernames and Spotify account hijacking] does a good job of explaining the scope of the problem.

-PRECIS / [RFC 7564] obsoletes stringprep ([RFC 3454]) the previous de-facto solution for handling Unicode usernames and passwords.
+The PRECIS Framework obsoletes stringprep ([RFC 3454]) the previous de-facto solution for handling Unicode usernames and passwords.
 It takes a more sustainable approach than stringprep, because it is designed to adapt to future versions of Unicode.